ChristopherBarrington/scamp/docs/content/contribution-guides/module/_index.md

 {{% linkout title="Nextflow's script documentation" url="nf docs process script" %}}

 Nextflow is language agnostic and so long as the interpreter is available in the task's `PATH` the script should run.
-These scripts can be tested outside Nextlfow with equivalent parameters passed as environment variables, for example.
+These scripts can be tested outside Nextflow with equivalent parameters passed as environment variables, for example.
 Containers can be used and should be included in the directives of the process.

 In this example there are two programs being used to create an output file from two inputs.
 The first tool uses the task's `sample` variable and the `db` file from the `inputs`.
 The value of `sample` is interpolated into the script by `$sample`.
-For `db`, a symlink is created, in the work directory of the task, between the target file and "db" so we can specify `db` in the script as if it were that file, irrespective of its location in the filesystem.
+For `db`, a symlink is staged in the work directory of the task, between the target file and "db" so we can specify `db` in the script as if it were that file, irrespective of its location in the filesystem.

 Once `analysis_tool` has completed its work the intermediate output file is parsed and `output.file` is written.
 Nextflow will provide this file to the pipeline since it was listed in the `output` stanza for the process.

-The `task.yaml` and `versions.yaml` files may be used in the future so that task-specific information can be included in reports.
+The `task.yaml` file can be aggregated across workflow tasks, processes and the pipeline and could be used used in the future so that task-specific information and software versions can be included in reports.

 An R script could be used here too, specifying `Rscript` instead of `bash` in the shebang line.
-Nextlfow variables are similarly interpolated into the script though so be wary when accessing lists.
-Writing the `task` and `versions` can be taken care of using the {scampr} package.
+Nextflow variables are similarly interpolated into the script though so be wary when accessing lists.
+Writing `task.yaml` can be taken care of using the [{scampr} package][[gh scampr].

 {{% notice style="warning" title=" " icon=" " %}}
 Nextflow will interpolate variables using `$variable` so any scripts using `$` may have unexpected behaviour.
 Where possible use non-dollar alternatives or delimit the symbol.